 Lyle blushed.
 “You and I have a lot in common, Greg.
 How about we do something this Saturday, like see a movie?” he asked.

 “I’d like that.
 I’d like that a lot.
 We can go to the theater in Walnut Creek, or the one in Pleasant Hill.
-I vote for Walnut Creek because the town’s a lot more interesting.”
+I vote for Walnut Creek because the town’s a lot more interesting and the theater is a lot closer.”

 “You like sci-fi?”